pazcharles02/OBS-and-Twitch-Livestreaming/docs/troubleshooting.md

 Your internet speed determines your bitrate limit.
 Run the [Ookla Speed Test](https://www.speedtest.net) and record your upload speed (measured in Mbps).

-**Here are some setups that you can use based on your upload speed:**
+**Here are some setups that you can use based on your network results:**

 ---